f5devcentral/f5-academy/docs/class1/lab2.rst

    access is denied.

    .. note::
-      *URI Path matching is case-sensitive.
-Make sure the exact case format is used as listed.*
+      *Path/URL matching is case-sensitive.
+Make sure the exact case format is used as listed.
+      Copy and paste the following Path/URI to ensure matching.*

    ``http://<namespace>.lab-sec.f5demos.com/api/CatLookup/GetAllCats``